samuelgoto/static-idp/README.md

-# static-fedcm
+# static-idp

-This is the simplest FedCM server that serves static and hardcoded information.
+This is the simplest FedCM IdP that serves static and hardcoded information.
 It is useful for testing purposes.

 Installing: